turingschool/frontend-mod-1-prework/section1/reflection.md

 #### 5. In your own words, what is a variable?
 How would you explain it to a 5 year old?

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A variable is a storage place for information.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Sometimes a chunk of information is very long and complicated, so while we want to use it many times, we don't &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;want to have to remember it/write it all out every time.
-For instance, maybe a star is &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;12478457882895828829945992882 lightyears away, and I need that number to figure out the distance of other
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; stars, figure out my space travel ETA, figure out how bright the star will seem to me, etc. But I don't
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;want to re-type that number every time!
-Instead, I can give it a simple name:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`var starDistance = 12478457882895828829945992882`
+A variable is a storage place for information.
+Sometimes a chunk of information is very long and complicated, so while we want to use it many times, we don't want to have to remember it/write it all out every time.
+For instance, maybe a star is 12478457882895828829945992882 lightyears away, and I need that number to figure out the distance of other stars, figure out my space travel ETA, figure out how bright the star will seem to me, etc. But I don't want to re-type that number every time!
+Instead, I can give it a simple name:`var starDistance = 12478457882895828829945992882`
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Then, when I want to use that value again, I just have to remember to type the variable name 'starDistance'.
+Then, when I want to use that value again, I just have to remember to type the variable name 'starDistance'.

 #### 6. Think of a site or app you use frequently.
 What are three variables that are probably used?
 Which data type would each of those variables probably hold?

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Strava* app
+*Strava* app

 ```
 var activityType = [string]